wenewzhang/mixin_network-nodejs-bot2/README.md

 # Step by step: How to use nodejs to create a bot in Mixin Messenger
-Mixin Network is a cryptocurrency payment which confirm the transactions instantly,  users can deposit, withdraw and pay bitcoin or altcoins through [Mixin Messenger](https://mixin.one/messenger), the developers could earn money from the user's exchanges.
-It's a excellent ecosystem.

-This article will show you howto create a nodejs-bot which let your bot receive message from any user.
+You can create a bot in Mixin Messenger to receive user message after you following the guide.
+Your bot can receive token from user and pay token to user in next chapter.

+Before you write any code, you need to download [Mixin messenger app](https://mixin.one/messenger) and register an account.

+Mixin Network is a free and lightning fast peer-to-peer transactional network for digital assets.

+These articles will show you how to write a bot in nodejs.
+The bot can receive and response to user's message.
+User can pay token to bot and bot can transfer token to user.

-### First of all, install npm node on your OS
+### Install npm node on your OS
 mac OS
 ```bash
 brew install node yarn